Where will the next ‘big one’ be in California? Seismologists name faults of top concern

 Regardless of how the next large-scale earthquake ends up happening, Lara stressed that people need to be prepared for the eventuality that a major earthquake occurs near where they live.

-Lara and the other experts KSWB spoke with said that the best way people can do that is by:
+Lara and the other experts said that the best way people can do that is by:

 - Identifying and securing things in one’s home or work that could fall during a major quake, like china cabinets or ceiling fans